Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Non-Stabiliserness

 \Cref{def:SRE} may require some explanation to establish an intuitive understanding.
 Let us start from \cref{eq:XiP}.
 Note that $\Xi_P \ab(\ket|\psi>) \leq 1$ and $\sum_{P \in \pliFctGrpn} \Xi_P \ab(\ket|\psi>) = 1$.
 Thus, $\ab\{\Xi_P\}_{P \in \pliFctGrpn}$ induces a probability distribution on a state $\ket|\psi>$.
 Here we also immediately see why we used the factor group of $\pliGrpn$, ignoring the scalar unit factors $\pm 1$ and $\pm i$.
 Due to the applied square in \cref{eq:XiP}, they would only double up in the sum, not contributing any valuable information to the distribution.
 This also explains the normalisation factor of $2^{-n}$ corresponding to $\ab|\pliFctGrpn| = 2^n$ in contrast to the perhaps expected $4^n = \ab|\pliGrpn|$.
 We also see, with $\ab\{\Xi_P\}$ being a probability distribution, \cref{eq:SRE} simply defines a family of \renyi entropies offset by $\log 2^n$.

 To demonstrate and provide intuition about how Stabiliser-\renyi-Entropies work, it is worth looking into their main characteristics, to understand how $\sre$s characterise stabiliser states.
 For this, we will revisit the property which is most important for our work, namely that non-STAB states are characterised by a non-zero $\sre$.
-For didactic reasons and the sake of completeness we also provide a proof.
-We refer readers to the original paper for a more in-depth discussion~\cite{Leone2022}.